Haematuria Diagnosis, Symptoms, and Treatment

 - Significant proteinuria (ACR 30 mg/mmol or higher, or PCR 50 mg/mmol or higher).

-- Referral or re-referral to urology is indicated if development of VH or s-NVH.
+Referral or re-referral to urology should occur if there VH or s-NVH.

 - Significant or increasing proteinuria (ACR higher than 30 mg/mmol or PCR higher than 50 mg/mmol).

 - eGFR less than 30 ml/minute (confirmed on at least two readings and without an identifiable reversible cause).

 - Deteriorating eGFR (by greater than 5 ml/minute fall within one year, or greater than 10 ml/minute fall within five years).

 National Institute for Health and Care Excellence (NICE) referral guidance

 - Refer people using a suspected cancer pathway referral (for an appointment within two weeks) for:

 - Bladder or renal cancer: haematuria (visible and unexplained) either without UTI or that persists or recurs after successful treatment of UTI (patients aged 45 and over).

 - Bladder cancer: haematuria (non-visible and unexplained) with dysuria or raised white cell count on a blood test (patients aged 60 and over).